 Share with us

-What has been a helpful resources for learning about organizing skills?
+What has been a helpful resource for learning about organizing skills?

 Judith Kolberg founded FileHeads, a professional organizing company, in 1989 and has been a member of the National Association of Professional Organizers (NAPO) since 1990.
 She formed the Institute for Challenging Disorganization and has served as its director for seven years.